phpbench/phpbench/docs/recipes/file_input.rst

 File Input
 ==========

-If your benchmark requires input from a file, or from files.
+If your benchmark subject operates on file contents, or can otherwise be parameterized from the contents of files.

+Given you have a directory ``file-input`` containing a list of files, and each of these files represents a benchmarking scenario:

 .. codeimport:: ../../examples/Benchmark/Pattern/FileInputBench.php
   :language: php